WayScience/cell-health-data/1.segment-data/README.md

 More information about CellPose models can be found at https://cellpose.readthedocs.io/en/latest/models.html.
 - `channels = [1,3]` This parameter forces the model to segment cells using the nuclei and RNA channels of cell painting images.
 We overlay nuclei, ER, and RNA channels for CellPose with our `overlay_images()` function in [segment-cell-health-data.ipynb](segment-cell-health-data.ipynb).
+ER channel is not used by CellPose during segmentation (CellPose can only use 2 channels for segmentation), but we found the overlayed ER channel useful to evaluate segmentation while manually experimenting with CellPose.

 **Note:** The channel numbers 1,3 correspond to the CellPose colors red and blue respectively.
 The `overlay()` function makes RNA the red channel of the image and DNA the blue channel of the image.